 As Chief Executive of Dyson, Martin transformed it from a niche manufacturer to a £1bn global brand, moving production to Asia.
 Even after the onset of recession, he doubled turnover and trebled profits - driving sales in 70 markets.
 Now advising a private equity firm, Martin demonstrates how ideas are the lifeblood of territorial expansion.
 Rather than try to compete with the Chinese on their terms, the UK must harness its natural inventiveness.

 When the van and minibus dealer decided he could do a better job than the local banks, the authorities told him it was impossible, even criminal.
-He pushed harder, set up Burnley Savings and Loans, and soon found himself starring in Channel 4's Bank of Dave.
-In 2013 he also helps people back into employment.
-In a real-life tale of David and Goliath, with lessons for businesses big and small, he explains what made him take on seemingly insurmountable odds.
+He pushed harder, set up Burnley Savings and Loans, and found himself starring in Channel 4's Bank of Dave.
+There's now a big queue of eager depositors and borrowers.
+In a real-life story of David and Goliath, with lessons for businesses big and small, he explains what made him take on seemingly insurmountable odds.

-The Telegraph's Enterprise Editor has spent time with entrepreneurs of all shades, including many of the world's most successful.
+The Sunday Times' Enterprise Editor has spent time with entrepreneurs of all shades, including many of the world's most successful.
 Rachel takes the lessons they've learned, myths dispelled and mistakes made, and weaves an entertaining look at how (in theory) anyone can make a million by lunchtime.